 There are also lesser included offenses, such as manslaughter and involuntary manslaughter.
 In some cases, a defense attorney may be able to negotiate to have charges reduced to one of these lesser offenses.

-If you have been charged with murder or any other serious crime, do not hesitate to contact the lawyers at Holland & Usry, PA at 864.582.0416 or toll-free at 888.230.1841.
+If you have been charged with murder or any other serious crime, do not hesitate to contact the lawyers at Holland & Usry, PA toll-free at 888.230.1841.
 When you are charged or being investigated with a crime like murder, the stakes are high and it is critical that you act quickly to obtain an attorney.
 Your future and your freedom may depend on your defense team.